Public Radio for the Central Kenai Peninsula

 Search results for

-• We interviewed the candidates for KPBSD Board of Education during a live candidate forum at the Soldotna Public Library on Sept.
-19. This forum was the fourth in our candidate forum series in partnership with The Peninsula Clarion.
+• We spoke with two of the three candidates for Kenai Peninsula Borough Assembly District 3 at a live candidate forum this week.
+This forum was the fifth in our candidate forum series in partnership with The Peninsula Clarion — and the final forum before municipal election day Oct.
+4.